Always be suspicious of financial requests.

 Unsuspecting internet users can be directed to a fraudulent website through fake emails, links, attachments, or typing in the wrong URL.
 Some imposter sites look identical to the one you are trying to reach, but the name may look slightly different.
 These sites hope you will enter personal information that could allow them access to your accounts.
 These sites can also be hidden in an email sent to “phish” for information from the recipient.

 TIP: As a rule of thumb, don’t send personal or financial information via email, be careful when opening links, and refrain from entering private or financial information while using public Wi-Fi or shared computers.

-Along with your accounts, check your credit history.
+Along with your accounts and cards, monitor your credit history.
 The credit score isn’t important when watching for fraud, only the information history on the report.
-To do this, request your free copies on annualcreditreport.com or utilize a reputable credit monitoring service.
+To do this, request your free copies on annualcreditreport.com or utilize a reputable credit monitoring service, like Credit Score.

 While looking at your credit report, keep an eye out for incorrect personal information, unfamiliar accounts, and credit inquiries you didn’t authorize.
 If you find info you feel is wrong, you have the right to dispute the information.
 Contact all three credit bureaus when reporting discrepancies.

 Always try your best to remember sensitive information such as your social security number and PIN rather than writing it on a piece of paper.
 A lost wallet or peek over your shoulder can go from bad to worse if you accidentally leak private information that can be used to create new accounts or drain out your checking account.

 As a general rule, you should avoid using your address, birthdate, phone, or social security number as your PIN.

 TIP: Never leave the signature portion on your cards blank.
 If you lose your wallet or a card, someone could sign your name to the back, creating a new signature that may not be questioned by stores or businesses.